heow/lifecalc/README.md

     14102
     14634

-To add more perspecitve, included is a small program _interleave-with.clk_ which interleaves standard-in with a file.
+To add more perspecitve, included is a small program _interleave-with.clj_ which interleaves standard-in with a file.
 Thus you can go full circle complete with explanations.

     $ cat data-calendar-dates.txt  | ./lifecalc.clj -s | ./interleave-with.clj data-calendar-dates.txt
     -4221 1969-07-20 moon landing